conradakunga/Blog/_posts/2026-08-10-guidv7-considerations-for-sql-server.md

 The issue is around how `Guid` values are [sorted by SQL Server](https://blog.stackademic.com/uuid-v7-in-sql-server-can-you-really-use-it-the-limitation-nobody-tells-you-about-deep-dive-428b3877ebff) - it does not use the algorithm for `Guid` **v7**.

-This essentially means `Guid.CreateVersion7()` does not create values that SQL Server will correctly order for a clustered index.
+This essentially means `Guid.CreateVersion7()` **does not create values that SQL Server will correctly order for a clustered index**.

 ### TLDR

 **SQL Server does not sort `Guid` values using an algorithm congruent with v7.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-08-10%20-%20GuidGeneration%20SQL%20Server).

 Happy hacking!